 As retired baseball pros go, it’s hard to find anyone better than Rickey Henderson (12/25/58).
 His longevity is legendary, with two World Series wins and an endless stream of records, and almost unmatched achievements.

-Starting off with the Oakland A’s in 1979, he eventually signed for the Yankees, the Blue Jays, the Padres, the Anaheim Angels, the NY Mets, the Mariners, the Red Sox, and finally the Dodgers respectively in 2003.
+Starting with the Oakland A’s in 1979, he eventually signed for the Yankees, the Blue Jays, the Padres, the Anaheim Angels, the NY Mets, the Mariners, the Red Sox, and finally, the Dodgers, respectively in 2003.

-25 years at the top is enough to ensure there will be some interesting rookie card options, so here are three of the best, along with investment advice for the future.
+25 years at the top is enough to ensure some attractive rookie card options, so here are three of the best investment advice for the future.

-We’ve looked at recent sales and auction data to bring you a list with three of the very best rookie cards featuring the “Man of Steel”.
+We’ve looked at recent sales and auction data to find three of the best rookie cards featuring the “Man of Steel”.

 1980 Rickey Henderson Topps RC #482